 - Highway 16 at Main Street in Smithers.

 The webcams help to increase the safety and visibility of pedestrians and motorists along Highway 16.
-More webcams will be installed and activated in the spring and summer.
+More webcams will be installed and activated in the near future.

 Collaboration to increase interconnectivity of services

 - The collaboration working group is reviewing existing schedules against new transportation services being offered, including the new community vehicle grant recipients, to maximize transportation access and opportunities.

 - The ministry, Northern Health Authority (NHA) and First Nations Health Authority are using integrated GIS mapping looking at medical transportation needs and patterns, to better coordinate medical transport services for people in First Nations communities.
 This includes boosting public awareness about existing medical transport services, and looking at ways to maximize services and schedules, to carry more passengers to hospitals and medical appointments.